McShelby/hugo-theme-relearn/exampleSite/content/basics/migration/_index.en.md

   The copy-to-clipboard button for code blocks will now only be displayed if the reader hovers the code block.

-  If you dislike this new behavior you can turn it off and revert to the old behavior by adding `[params] disableHoverBlockCopyToClipBoard=true` to your `config.toml`.
+  If you dislike this new behavior you can turn it off and revert to the old behavior by adding `[params] disableHoverBlockCopyToClipBoard=true` to your `hugo.toml`.

 - {{% badge style="info" icon="plus-circle" title=" " %}}New{{% /badge %}} Restored compatibility with Hugo {{% badge color="fuchsia" icon="fab fa-hackerrank" title=" " %}}0.114.0{{% /badge %}} or higher.
 This does not change the minimum required Hugo version.